 Think about your own life.
 If you feel like you struggle with sweets, overeating, over-drinking, etc. I bet there is a component of guilt/shame and restriction that is intensifying your desire for these things.
 The same permission you’re to give your gymnast will also work for yourself and the rest of the family.

 So how do you help your gymnast “stop eating so many sweets”?

 Give them permission

-Implement the 90/10 rule.
-Ask your gymnast what her favorite 10% foods are (sweets, chocolate, candy, chips, fried foods, etc.) and make a point to keep 3-4 of these in the house at all times.
+We want to make the gymnast see sugar and sugary treats more “emotionally neutral”.
+Ask your gymnast what her favorite fun foods are (sweets, chocolate, candy, chips, fried foods, etc.) and make a point to keep 3-4+ of these in the house at all times.
+And, serve them daily in varying amounts.
 I know this is scary and you’re worried they won’t stop eating them but refer above to “habituation”.
 That cannot happen if you don’t expose them to the foods.

 Serve them routinely

 What does this look like?
 In my mind, it’s about 1-2 normal servings of the “fun foods” per day.
 Sometimes this looks like 2 cookies in a lunchbox, other times it’s a bowl of ice cream after dinner, and sometimes it’s “not on the menu” for that meal or snack.